DiffuGR: Generative Document Retrieval with Diffusion Language Models: Results and Analysis

-To answer \ref{Q:speed-quality}, we conduct an ablation study to evaluate the speed and quality with varying numbers of denoising iterations.
-Figure~\ref{fig:tradeoff} shows the result on NQ320K.
-Results on MS MARCO show similar trends and can be found in Appendix \ref{appendix:tradeoffMS}.
-As shown in Figure~\ref{fig:tradeoff}, increasing the number of iterations consistently improves retrieval performance, with higher R@1 scores achieved at larger iteration steps.
+To answer \ref{Q:speed-quality}, we conducted an ablation study to evaluate the speed and quality with varying numbers of denoising iterations.
+Figure~\ref{fig:tradeoff} and Figure ~\ref{fig:tradeoff-msmarco} show the results on NQ320K and MS MARCO, respectively.
+As shown in Figure~\ref{fig:tradeoff} and Figure~\ref{fig:tradeoff-msmarco}, increasing the number of iterations consistently improves DiffuGR performance, with higher R@1 scores achieved at larger iteration steps.
 However, the computational cost grows with the increase of iterations, leading to longer inference latency.
 For example, reducing the steps by half results in a noticeable decrease in latency while maintaining competitive retrieval accuracy, whereas further reducing the steps yields faster decoding at the expense of quality degradation.
-For comparison, we tested Qwen-2.5-7B R@1 and the number of samples processed per second.
-It can be observed that although Qwen achieved relatively good performance, its processing speed was relatively slow and failing to flexibly balance the tradeoff between performance and speed.
-These findings highlight a key advantage of DiffuGR, i.e., controllable generation process allows for dynamic adjustment of inference cost, making them suitable for scenarios with heterogeneous efficiency requirements.
-In particular, DiffuGR can leverage this flexibility to adaptively select iteration budgets depending on latency constraints of deployment.
+For comparison, we tested Qwen-2.5-7B R@1 and the number of samples processed per second on NQ320k.
+It can be observed that although Qwen achieved relatively competitive performance, its speed is relatively slow and it fails to flexibly balance the tradeoff between performance and speed.
+These findings underscore a crucial advantage of DiffuGR: its controllable generation process enables the dynamic adjustment of inference cost, rendering it appropriate for scenarios characterized by efficiency requirements.